karinait/fashion-classification/README.md

    ```

 3. **Run the Docker Container**
-   Start the container to run the project:
+   Start the container to run the prediction service:
    ```bash
    docker run -it --rm -p8080:8080 fashion-classifier
    ```